jbettini/ft_linux/README.md

 http://fr.linuxfromscratch.org/view/lfs-systemd-stable/index.html
 ```

-It is highly recommended to do this project in a Virtual Machine with a minimum of 4 cores and 50GB of disk space.
+It is highly recommended to do this project in a Virtual Machine with the same CPU as the PC that will submit the project and 50GB of disk space.
 Taking a snapshot is an easy way to save your progress throughout the project.

 ### Installation